 Great question.
 Here's an example: I was at DJ practice the other day and a classmate complained that her instructor spent the entire class explaining the theory behind DJing.
 They’d gone weeks without doing anything.

 She felt like she hadn’t learned anything because DJing is kinesthetic--you have to do it to learn and improve.
 Did her instructor know this?
 Sure, but his teaching didn’t reflect it, which made for some pretty upset students.

 So if your content is visual in nature, create activities that are primarily visual.
 Just make sure you provide multiple formats for your lessons.

-(Something that’s not discussed often enough online is creating content that accommodates different abilities.
-I’ve been guilty of this.
-Providing multiple forms of content helps learners with disabilities too!)
+(Something that’s not discussed often enough online is creating content that accommodates learners with disabilities, e.g. audio downloads of lessons for learners with vision impairment.)

 I didn't write this to be "right."
-This is just my latest theory after thinking deeply about how I learn and noticing that other people learn in multiple ways too.
-What I want you to takeaway from this isn't about how to format your content, though.
-It's that as teacher entrepreneurs, we have to be more aware of how and where learning happens.
+This is just my latest theory after thinking deeply about how I learn and noticing that other people learn in multiple modes too.
+As instructors, we have to be more aware of how and where learning happens.